se4ai2324-uniba/DetectionOfOnlineSexism/references/docker_doc/README.md

 These commands will create the Docker images based on their Dockerfile and with the dependencies specified in `requirements.txt`.

-4. Start the Docker container using docker-compose:
+4. Start the Docker container based on the `docker-compose.yml` configuration:
 ```bash
 docker-compose up
 ```

-This command activates the container based on the docker-compose.yml configuration.
 Alternatively, you can build and start the container in one step:
 ```bash
 docker-compose up --build
 ```